ahmetaa/zemberek-nlp/grpc/README.md

     java -jar zemberek-full.jar StartGrpcServer

 By default, it will start serving via port 6789.
-User can change the port with --port parameter.
+User can change the port with `--port` parameter.

+For some functions like normalization, model files may be necessary.
+For this, user should provide data root directory with `--dataRoot` parameter.
+For example, if data folder is `/home/aaa/zemberek-data` user should run the server with:

+    java -jar zemberek-full.jar StartGrpcServer --dataRoot /home/aaa/zemberek-data

 ## Remote API